lavalink-devs/Lavalink/IMPLEMENTATION.md

 <details>
 <summary>v3.7.0 Migration Guide</summary>

-Following ops are deprecated as of `v3.7.0` and replaced with the following endpoints and json fields:
+All websocket ops are deprecated as of `v3.7.0` and replaced with the following endpoints and json fields:

 * `play` -> [Update Player Endpoint](#update-player) `track` or `identifier` field
 * `stop` -> [Update Player Endpoint](#update-player) `track` field with `null`